huilan1210/KeyAlloSite/README.md

 ```

-7. Key allosteric residues are predicted by pairwise comparison of the differences in evolutionary coupling values corresponding to allosteric pocket residues.
+7. Key allosteric residues are predicted by pairwise comparison of the differences in evolutionary coupling values corresponding to the residues in the allosteric pocket.
 ```
     Example command: python PredictKeyAllostericResidue.py 5mo4